San Diego Restraining Order Attorney

 Criminal Protective Orders

 The second new law effecting restraining orders deals with criminal domestic violence.
-Criminal protective order is often issued along with any new criminal charge for domestic violence, either misdemeanor or felony.
+The criminal protective order is often issued along with any new criminal charge for domestic violence, either misdemeanor or felony.
 The new law expands the definition of domestic violence to include abuse against children of a spouse or co-habitant.
 This expansion is likely to have significant impact on all future domestic violence criminal cases.
 Anyone accused of causing harm or threatening harm to a child of a former spouse or partner can expect to face a criminal protective order.

 For more information on this topic, please visit our San Diego domestic violence lawyer page.